-The keto and low carb community has been shaken by a study associating the popular sweetener erythritol with a potentially higher risk of heart attack and stroke but some experts have cast doubt on its relevance.
+A new study potentially links erythritol with a higher risk of heart attack and stroke but medical experts are divided on its impact.

 WARNING: This is not medical advice